sin1111yi/s1sNvim/README.md

 In `plugins`, there are several folders which contains different `.lua` files.

 - Add or modify plugins and their options in `plugins/custom`.
-You can easily do that by follow the same method with LazyVim.
+You can easily do that by following the same method with LazyVim.
 See [here](https://www.lazyvim.org/configuration/plugins).
-- You can edit `plugins/custom/custom.lua` in the way thet you edit `LazyVim/starter`, see [here](https://github.com/LazyVim/starter/blob/main/lua/plugins/example.lua).
+- You can edit `plugins/custom/custom.lua` in the way that you edit `LazyVim/starter`, see [here](https://github.com/LazyVim/starter/blob/main/lua/plugins/example.lua).

 If you want to disable modules or plugins provided by s1sNvim, check `bootstrap.lua`.
 Here's the code, and each folder in `plugins` is a module.